As an East Coaster who had never visited the West Coast until recently, I just didn’t know what I was missing out on.

 This was such a perfect find and I’m so happy we didn’t skip it!
 It’s not the easiest find and we almost gave up.
 But we took the chance on the trail with no sign and found it.

-Feary Falls did feel a bit like a fairytale considering there was almost nobody else here!
+Feary Falls did feel a bit like a fairytale considering there was almost nobody else here.
+I bet in summer it would be amazing to take a dip in, but it was freezing when I was here.

 And obviously, the pictures show you why.
-It’s simply stunning and offers both the powerful falls and the “mossy dribbles.”
+It’s simply stunning and mysterious with its mossy dribbles that seemingly come from nowhere.

-Lassen National Park was quite the surprise, I didn’t think I was going to be as entertained as I was!
+Lassen National Park was quite a surprise, I didn’t think I would be as entertained as I was!
 Manzanita Lake first welcomes you as you enter the park with Lassen Peak just beyond.

-Enjoy the view, rent kayaks, have a picnic or just snap a picture if you’re in a hurry.
+Enjoy the view, rent kayaks, and have a picnic while you’re here.

-The waterfall offers a viewing platform but I’d hike down the boulder if I were you to get a better look at it.
+The waterfall offers a viewing platform but we hiked down the boulder to get a better look at it.

 Sardine Lakes was another stellar sight.